2025

 Online Grocery Retail Analysis — Current Landscape

-The sector’s primary barrier to further growth are persistent consumer concerns related to delivery and product quality.
-High delivery fees frustrate almost 30% of non-shoppers, while 24% worry about unsuitable product substitutions.
+High delivery fees frustrate almost 30% of non-shoppers.
 The ongoing cost of living crisis also means that value remains a priority for many price-sensitive shoppers.

-• Personalisation is Taking Over the UK Grocery Market: A significant 60% of online grocery shoppers say they would use features that use their purchase history to create personalised, automated shopping lists.
+Personalisation is taking over the UK grocery market, with a significant number of online grocery shoppers say they would use features that use their purchase history to create personalised, automated shopping lists.

 Key Topics Analysed in this Report